risingwavelabs/risingwave-docs/versioned_docs/version-0.1.16/sql/commands/sql-select.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-select/" />
 </head>

 Use the `SELECT` command to retrieve rows from a table or materialized view.
-It returns the rows that satisfy the creteria that you specify with the clauses and conditions in your query.
+It returns the rows that satisfy the criteria that you specify with the clauses and conditions in your query.

 ## Syntax